inggunny/broksindri/README.md

 # broksindri
-Master tesis project, by Biasotti Victor, Mendoza University
+MSc thesis project by Biasotti, Victor.
+University of Mendoza